ProfVal Experts & Discipline Coverage

 What is an H-1B Expert Opinion Letter?

-An Expert Opinion Letter for an H-1B is used to address USCIS specialty occupation requirements related to a position and/or a beneficiary's qualifications.
-ProfVal's experts have written letters on behalf of candidates now employed by Fortune 500 companies, consulting firms, small businesses, startups, and nonprofits.
+A Specialty Occupation Expert Opinion Letter from ProfVal for an H-1B is used to address USCIS specialty occupation requirements related to a position and/or a beneficiary's qualifications.

-An H-1B Expert Opinion Letter from ProfVal can help USCIS agents ascertain: i) whether your position meets specialty occupation requirements (an H-1B is a specialty occupation visa) and ii) whether or how you or your candidate’s credentials meet the criteria for the position offered.
-ProfVal’s expert opinion letters will include an in-depth expert analysis completed and signed by an expert within the candidate’s discipline.
+Your H-1B Expert Opinion Letter from ProfVal can help USCIS agents ascertain: i) whether your position meets specialty occupation requirements (an H-1B is a specialty occupation visa) and ii) whether or how you or your candidate’s credentials meet the criteria for the position offered.
+Learn more about specialty occupation requirments.

 An H-1B expert opinion letter from ProfVal can thus help a USCIS agent understand your case and may reduce the probability of an Request for Information (RFE), rejection letter after an RFE, or other delays.

-What kind of H-1B Expert Opinion Letter do I need?
+What type of H-1B Expert Opinion Letter do I need?

 It needs to discuss the position only